asvd/microlight/README.md

-*microlight.js* is a micro-library (2.2k minified) which improves readability of code snippets by highlighting, for any programming language, yet without attaching additional language packages or
+*microlight.js* is a micro-library (2.2k minified) which improves readability of code snippets by highlighting, for any programming language, yet without attaching additional language packages:
- styles:

 ![preview]
 (https://raw.githubusercontent.com/lopeax/microlight/css-based/microlight.PNG)

-For demos and usage guide, refer to http://codepen.io/zephyr/pen/MewjYd
+For a demo refer to http://codepen.io/zephyr/pen/MewjYd

 ## CSS